IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 Java
 ----

-Please note that there is a Java library for Dataverse Platform APIs listed in the :doc:`client-libraries` section.
+Please note that there is a Java library for Dataverse software APIs listed in the :doc:`client-libraries` section.

 DVUploader
 ~~~~~~~~~~

-The open-source DVUploader tool is a stand-alone command-line Java application that uses the Dataverse Platform API to upload files to a specified Dataset.
+The open-source DVUploader tool is a stand-alone command-line Java application that uses the Dataverse software API to upload files to a specified Dataset.
 Files can be specified by name, or the DVUploader can upload all files in a directory or recursively from a directory tree.
 The DVUploader can also verify that uploaded files match their local sources by comparing the local and remote fixity checksums.
 Source code, release 1.0.0- jar file, and documentation are available on GitHub.
 DVUploader's creation was supported by the Texas Digital Library.

 https://github.com/IQSS/dataverse-uploader